virtualagc/virtualagc/PTC-ADAPT-Self-Test-Program/README.md

 Additional documentation may be found on [the Virtual AGC Project main website's LVDC page](http://www.ibiblio.org/apollo/LVDC.html#PTC_ADAPT_Self-Test_Program), which links documents for the PTC and ADAPT.
 In particular, there is [a zipfile of the scanned page images of the assembly listing for the PTC ADAPT Self-Test Program](http://www.ibiblio.org/apollo/ScansForConversion/PTC%20ADAPT%20Self-Test%20Program.zip).
 These scanned images are the basis for the transcribed source code.

+# Files

+- PTC-ADAPT-Self-Test-Program.tsv &mdash; this is a transcription of the program's octal listing, which begins at p.
+221 of the scanned pages and proceeds to the end of the scans.
+The octal listing is the assembled form of the PTC ADAPT Self-Test Program.
+The modern LVDC assembler also creates its own octal listing, of course, but this transcribed octal listing can be read by the assembler and used as a cross-check to validate that the modern assembler's results compares with the original assembler's results.
+- PTC-ADAPT-Self-Test-Program.lvdc &mdash; this is a transcription of the program's assembly-language source code.
+It can be used as an input to the modern LVDC assembler.

+# Assembly Using the Modern LVDC Assembler (yaASM.py)

+TBD